maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 `GetVoteOnHash(startBlock, endBlock, hash, milestoneID)`
   - It will be used by Heimdall for milestone validation.
-  - Accepts the `startBlock` number, `endblock` number, `hash` of the end block (all with respect to bor) and a `milestoneID`.
+  - Accepts the `startBlock` number, `endBlock` number, `hash` of the end block (all with respect to bor) and a `milestoneID`.
-  - The `hash` is then verified against the local chain, and if it returns true, the local chain will be locked until the `endblock` number and the milestoneID will be stored in the milestoneID list.
+  - The `hash` is then verified against the local chain, and if it returns true, the local chain will be locked until the `endBlock` number and the milestoneID will be stored in the milestoneID list.
   - After voting `YES` for a particular hash, Bor would not be allowed to reorg beyond that `endBlock` until the confirmation is received from Heimdall, whether the particular milestone has passed or not (this forms the additional fork choice rule).
   - This will prevent Bor from importing fork “B” after voting `YES` for fork “A”.
   - The milestoneID of failed milestones would continue to be fetched from Heimdall, to get the confirmation for that milestone for which has been voted `YES` (by the local node) but has failed in Heimdall.